Donnyofdoom/VM-Resources/README.md

 #### A - Critical role, more complex/situational awareness required, best XP/hr
 - Start on the West side
 - Path West to Gas Chamber A, pick up the rock, then path South to Vent A and check it
-- Return to Chamber A, picking up another rock and capping until A Chamber is fixed and you are out of rocks
+- Return to Chamber A, picking up another rock and capping until A Chamber is fixed and you have used both rocks
 - Path South to rock 5 and begin mining
 - If stability drops below 100% at any point before and at 6:00, fix A Chamber (the plugin will notify you)
 - At 5:15 if stability is below 50%, head to A Vent and prepare to check and fix A after the reset